God may already be at work in your imagination about how you will make an impact “that will last forever.”

 Are there resources to help me with fundraising?

-A fundraising manual is available upon request to help get you started.
+After you receive a placement offer, a fundraising manual is available upon request to help get you started.
 Call the national office for encouragement, ideas, and support.

 Talk with your Student Activities Director to see if college/university funds are available!
 Due to the strong leadership component of our program, Ministry Team Members are sometimes able to get all or part of their travel and/or conference fees paid for.
 Contact the ACMNP National Office if your school requires additional information.